 The same braces treatment can have different costs in Arkansas, Oregon, Colorado, and any other state.
 Why?
 Read on.
 We’ll discuss the ins and outs of braces pricing in Arkansas, so you can figure out what you’ll pay.

 Cost of Adult Braces in Arkansas vs. National Average

 According to the American Dental Association, the national average cost for adult braces treatment is $4,800 to $7,135.
-But there’s good news for all you Arkansas residents: braces are usually cheaper there, between $3,500 and $6,500.
-Arkansas has a particularly low cost of living, which often translates to lower orthodontic prices.
+Arkansas braces prices are often pretty similar, although they can be slightly cheaper — between $3,500 and $7,000.
+Arkansas has a particularly low cost of living, which can translate to lower orthodontic prices.

 Why Are Braces So Expensive?

 There’s no getting around the fact that braces are expensive.
 But that’s because they’re one of the most consistent and effective treatments available.